tenstorrent/tt-metal/tests/sweep_framework/README.md

 `--elastic <elastic_url>` OPTIONAL: Default is `http://localhost:9200`, which in almost all cases should be overridden unless running with a local instance of Elastic Search.

 `--arch <architecture>` REQUIRED: This will determine which tt-smi binaries to run on hangs.
 OPTIONS: `["grayskull", "wormhole", "wormhole_b0", "blackhole"]`

+`--watcher` OPTIONAL: This will run the tests with Watcher enabled.
+Watcher logs will be written to `generated/watcher/` and any Watcher exceptions raised will be caught.

+`--perf` OPTIONAL: This will enable e2e perf testing on the op tests that are written to support it.
+Each test will be run twice and the second result will be kept to avoid measuring compile time.

 ## Query Tool